 Make your bed every day

 Yes, you read that correctly — make your bed every day.
-An unmade bed is a very noticeable form of clutter which often reflects the difficulties and disorganization in one’s life.
+An unmade bed is a noticeable form of clutter that often reflects the difficulties and disorganization in one’s life.
 Making your bed also provides closure to the act of sleeping and lets you transition to the rest of your day.
 Don’t believe this?
 A 2011 survey by the National Sleep Foundation found that bed-makers were 19% more likely to report getting a good night’s sleep.
 There’s just something about climbing into a bed that has been previously made – it’s like opening a beautifully wrapped gift.

 Wash sheets and blankets weekly